appideasDOTcom/APPideasLights/README.md

 The arduino directory contains code to be uploaded to an ESP8266-12E development board.
 Directions for loading the Arduino code are available at the Instructable link above.

 The resources directory contains the license file, files for CNC routers and 3D printers, and Fritzing documents.
-V9 of the CNC and 3D printer files are currently untested, but have better traces and pads than the V8 files.

 The mobile-app directory has a React Native project, which produced native code for both Android and iOS.